When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 Why Do You Need a VPN for China?

-If you check our article on how VPNs work, you'll see that VPNs create an encrypted tunnel for your incoming and outgoing data, which makes it invisible to anyone else on the Web (which includes your ISP as well).
+If you check our article on how VPNs work, you'll see that VPNs create an encrypted tunnel for your incoming and outgoing data, making it invisible to anyone else on the Web, including your Internet provider.
 More precisely, VPNs create a tunnel between the user's computer and the VPN server before decrypting and forwarding it to the final destination.

 The Great Firewall checks your destination IP address.
-So, if you try to visit Google, your access will be blocked based on your destination.
-However, once you start using a VPN, the Great Firewall will see that your destination IP is an IP address of the VPN server (and not Google).
+So, if you try to visit a blocked site, your access will be blocked based on your destination.
+However, once you start using a VPN, your provider will see that your destination IP is an IP address of the VPN server.
 That's how your data will pass through.

 As mentioned above, the Great Firewall of China uses supplemental technologies to improve its efficiency.
 As a response to that, VPNs can use proprietary protocols that break down your data into very small bits, helping them evade detection.